 It would be a mistake to think that washing fleets of transit vehicles is a simple matter of splashing on generous amounts of soap and water and applying a fair bit of elbow grease.
 Properly washing any vehicle relies more on the chemical cleaners being used.This is because shifting dirt and dust is the least of any bus and truck wash cleaners problems.
 Corrosion is also a concern, and knowing how to clean a vehicle while also neutralizing any corrosive effects is a key focus for any professional wash service provider.
 In fact, corrosion is one of the greatest financial drains on the transport industry.
 According to a 2002 report commissioned by the US Federal Highway Administration, titled “Corrosion Cost and Preventive Strategies in the United States,” the direct cost of corrosion in the transportation industry is a staggering US$ 6.45 billion.
-The reports also highlighted that a principal causes of corrosion is the road salts used as deicers throughout North America to combat the hazard presented by icy winter conditions.
+The reports also highlighted that a principal cause of corrosion is the road salts used as deicers throughout North America to combat the hazard presented by icy winter conditions.
 In the US, straight forward salt (or sodium chloride) has long been used to deal with road ice, but more recently, calcium chloride (CaCl2) and magnesium chloride (MgCl2) have been used because they are more effective and less expensive.
 But the calcium and magnesium chlorides not only trap compacted deposits of sand and dirt (which causes major chloride corrosion), they also pull moisture from the atmosphere, thus adding to the corrosive damage.
 So, how can this scourge be countered?
 Experts now say that effective vehicle wash systems and correct detergent technology can neutralize the corrosive impact of road salts.

 Beating the Road Salt ProblemBasically, if you choose the right chemical solution and are thorough in your approach, road salt corrosion can be adequately dealt with.
 The principal problem with conventional vehicle washing techniques is that they concentrate on getting the exterior surfaces of a bus or truck clean, but they do little or nothing to deal with cleaning the insides of the vehicle too, including the underbody.
 This means that, as well as choosing the right chemical cleaner to neutralize the corrosive effects of the deicers, it is necessary to apply a 3-stage cleaning process – arguably, the most effective way to prevent corrosion.